Aunt Rose’s Fantastic Butter Toffee

 - 2 cups unblanched whole almonds

 - 3 tablespoons cold water

 - Preheat oven to 350°.
-In a shallow baking pan, toast almonds 5-10 minutes or until golden brown, stirring occasionally.
+In a shallow baking pan, toast almonds until golden brown, 5-10 minutes, stirring occasionally.
 Cool.
-Place chocolate in a food processor; pulse until fine (do not overprocess).
-Remove and set aside.
-Place cooled almonds in food processor; process until coarsely chopped.
-Sprinkle 1 cup almonds over bottom of a greased 15x10x1-in. baking pan.
-Sprinkle 1 cup chocolate over nuts; set aside.
+Pulse chocolate in a food processor until finely ground (do not overprocess); transfer to a bowl.
+Pulse almonds in food processor until coarsely chopped.
+Sprinkle 1 cup almonds over bottom of a greased 15x10x1-in. pan.
+Sprinkle with 1 cup chocolate.